percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 2. Run: `CREATE EXTENSION pg_tde;` in `template1`
 3. Add a global key provider
 4. Change the WAL encryption to use the proper global key provider
-5. Giving users that are expected to manage database keys permissions for database specific key management, but not database specific key provider management: specific databases HAVE to use the global key provider
+5. Assign permissions to designated users for managing database-level principal keys, while restricting access to key provider configurations.
+Each database is required to use the **same** global key provider defined by the administrator.

 !!! note
-    Setting the `default_table_access_method` to `tde_heap` is possible, but instead of `ALTER SYSTEM` only per database using `ALTER DATABASE`, after a principal key is configured for that specific database.Alternatively `ALTER SYSTEM` is possible, but table creation in the database will fail if there's no principal key for the database, that has to be created first.
+    You can set `default_table_access_method` to `tde_heap`, but we recommend doing it per database using `ALTER DATABASE` and only after a principal key has been configured for that database.
+    Alternatively, you can use `ALTER SYSTEM` to apply it globally, but be aware: table creation will fail in any database that does not already have a principal key defined.

 ### Complete multi-tenancy